opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

    $ git review

-Once the review request is accepted and merged,
-CD pipeline will create VPN tunnels on both GCP and the management node.
+Once the review request is accepted and merged, the post-merge job will create VPN tunnels on both GCP and the management node.

 Verify VPN connection
 ---------------------